smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 07. Part Naming Conventions - Caller Dependent

 This example creates two stored procedures.
 The stored procedure `dbo.sp_example_07_b` references `sp_example_07_a` using a one-part naming convention.
-This dependency will be resolved at runtime, as SQL Server first checks the user's default schema (typically `dbo`) and then checks other schemas if necessary for the object.
+Because the procedure is invoked without a schema name, its schema can depend on the caller’s execution context.
+Consequently, SQL Server records the reference as caller-dependent and leaves `referenced_id` as NULL.
 If you modify the stored procedure `dbo.sp_example_07_b` to reference `dbo.sp_example_07_a` using a two-part naming convention, the dependency will no longer be marked as `is_caller_dependent`.

 🔹For part naming conventions, the `referenced_id` column will contain a NULL marker.

 Stored procedures are marked as caller-dependent only if they reference other stored procedures using a one-part naming convention.
 However, if a stored procedure references tables, functions, or views using a one-part naming convention, they are not marked as caller-dependent.

-This behavior in SQL Server is tied to ownership chaining and how SQL Server resolves dependencies within objects, such as stored procedures.

-* When a stored procedure references another stored procedure using a one-part name (e.g., ProcName without specifying the schema), SQL Server cannot resolve the schema of the referenced procedure until runtime.
+* When a stored procedure references another stored procedure using a one-part name, SQL Server cannot resolve the schema of the referenced procedure until runtime.
 * Unqualified table, view, and function references inside a module are normally bound when the module is created or refreshed.
-By contrast, an unqualified procedure call made through EXECUTE can remain caller-dependent and be resolved at runtime.
+By contrast, an unqualified procedure call made through `EXECUTE` can remain caller-dependent and be resolved at runtime.

 ```sql
 USE foo;